 Sue works with a wide variety of schools and organizations to design programs that achieve their learning objectives.
 Lovingly known as “Super Sue” to tens of thousands of participants, she’s a master facilitator with 25 years of experience in challenge course design, operations, and administration.
 A former teacher, she specializes in behavior modification and teambuilding and is certified by Project Adventure and High 5 Adventure Learning Center.
 Sue earned a B.S. in Geology from Acadia University.

 One of three resident employees, Tom’s been with Hale since 1986 and has seen a tremendous amount of change in that time.
 From shifts in biodiversity—he was thrilled to see bald eagles return—to new buildings and programs, he feels lucky to bear witness to it all.
-It will come as no surprise that Tom enjoys hiking (the ABC Trail is one of his favorites), and he dabbles in wildlife photography when he isn’t tending to Hale’s buildings and grounds.
+It will come as no surprise that Tom enjoys hiking (the ABC Trail is one of his favorites).
 Tom earned a B.S. in Social Sciences with an emphasis on Park Management from Unity College.